JoeyTheAsian/Just-Force/MapEditor/README.txt

 ---------------------------------------------
 Click on desired objects to change brush swatch to displayed texture.
 Click on grid display to paint texture to the corresponding box.
-Click on Save to save map as a.dat file.
+Click on Save to save map as a .dat file.
-Click on Load Map to load up an existing map.
+Click on Load Map to load up an existing map. *Not fully functional* Click on Pen, or fill tool to switch tools.

----------*Currently not implemented*---------
-Support for collidable objects
-Drag box select tool and fill tools
-Line tool
-Support for Entities
-Eraser Tool
+Click on rotate to rotate the orientation of the current brush.